 MAR models quantify the linear dependence of one region upon all others in the network.
-The weights in W can be interpreted as characterising the influence each region has upon it.
-Independence between a pair of regions results in a weight of zero while dependence is reflected in a non-zero magnitude.
+The weights in W can be interpreted as characterizing the influence each region has upon it.
+Independence between a pair of regions results in a weight of zero while dependence is reflected in a nonzero magnitude.

-A schematic representation of equation 3 is shown in Figure 1.
-Figure 1a shows the original d-dimensional time series (Y) modelled as a MAR process (XW) plus residual error (E).

-W characterises the d-dimensional series as a network of connection strengths between all possible pairs of elements in the original series.
-Figure 1b is a schematic of W, which consists of p layers, one for each time lag used in the model.
+A schematic representation of Eq.
+(3) is shown in Fig. 1.
+Fig. 1A shows the original d-dimensional time series (Y) modeled as a MAR process (XW) plus residual error (E).
+W characterizes the d-dimensional series as a network of connection strengths between all possible pairs of elements in the original series.
+Fig. 1B is a schematic of W, which consists of P layers, one for each time lag used in the model.
 Each layer is a $d \times d$ matrix of weights (shown as the squares along the bottom of the figure, again, one for each time lag).
 The diagonal entries in these are "self-connections" and the off-diagonals are connections between regions.
-Any dependence among elements in the d-dimensional time series (brain regions) is reflected in non-zero off-diagonal coefficients.
+Any dependence among elements in the d-dimensional time series (brain regions) is reflected in nonzero off-diagonal coefficients.

-The use of MAR models for characterising networks of cortical activity associated with cognitive tasks allows one to quantify the dependence among all possible combinations of pairs of regions in the model.
+The use of MAR models for characterizing networks of cortical activity associated with cognitive tasks allows one to quantify the dependence among all possible combinations of pairs of regions in the model.
 This way, connectivity architectures can be compared across different cognitive tasks.
-For example, the instruction to attend or not to a stimulus will induce plastic changes in connectivity, which may be quantified and compared using MAR models.
+For example, the instruction to attend or not to a stimulus will induce plastic changes in connectivity, which may be quantified and compared by using MAR models.

-2.2 Nonlinear autoregressive models
+Nonlinear autoregressive models

-Given a network coupling model of the brain we can think of two fundamentally different types of coupling; linear and nonlinear.
+Given a network coupling model of the brain we can think of two fundamentally different types of coupling, linear and nonlinear.
 The model discussed so far is linear.
 Linear systems are described by the principle of superposition, which is that inputs have additive effects upon the response that are independent of each other.
 However, if the inputs interact to produce a response, the response can no longer be described by a linear combination of the inputs.
 This is an example of a nonlinear interaction.

-In [6] such nonlinear interactions have been modelled by making use of bilinear terms and is the approach adopted here.
+In the study by Buchel and Friston (1997), such nonlinear interactions have been modeled by making use of bilinear terms and is the approach adopted here.
 Specifically, to model a hypothesized interaction between variables $y_n(j)$ and $y_n(k)$ one can form the new variable

-$$I_n(j,k) = y_n(j)y_n(k) \tag{4}$$
+$$I{n}(j,k) = y{n}(j)y{n}(k)$$ (4)

 This is the bilinear variable.
-This is then orthogonalised with respect to the original time series.
+This is then orthogonalized with respect to the original time series.
 We then form an augmented MAR model with an extra time series and augmented connectivity matrices $\tilde{A}(i)$.

-$$[y_n, I_n(j, k)] = \sum{i=1}^p [y{n-i}, I{n-i}(j, k)] \tilde{A}(i) + e_n$$ (5)
+$$[y{n}, I{n}(j,k)] = \sum{i=1}^{p} [y{n-i}, I{n-i}(j,k)]\tilde{A}(i) + e{n}$$ (5)

-The relevant entries in $\tilde{A}(i)$ then reflect modulatory influences eg. a change of the connection strength between y(j) and other time series due to the influence of y(k).
+The relevant entries in $\tilde{A}(i)$ then reflect modulatory influences, e.g., a change of the connection strength between y(j) and other time series due to the influence of y(k).

 It should be noted that each bilinear variable introduces only one of many possible sources of nonlinear behaviour into the model.
-The example above specifically models nonlinear interactions between $y_n(j)$ and $y_n(k)$, however other bilinear terms could involve, for instance, the time series $y_n(j)$ and the inputs (u(t)).
-The inclusion of these terms are guided by the hypothesis of interest eg. does time change the connectivity between earlier and later stages of processing in the dorsal visual pathway?
-Here u(t) would model time.
+The example above specifically models nonlinear interactions between $y_n(j)$ and $y_n(k)$; however, other bilinear terms could involve, for instance, the time series $y_n(j)$ and the inputs [u(t)].
+The inclusion of these terms are guided by the hypothesis of interest, e.g., does time change the connectivity between earlier and later stages of processing in the dorsal visual pathway?
+Here u(t)would model time.